30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 This is such an underrated luggage packing hack.

-Not only does this make the bag easier to maneuver, but it also protects more delicate items sitting on top.
+Not only does this make the bag easier to handle, but it also protects more delicate items placed on top.
+It’s one of those small but smart travel packing hacks that improves your overall packing system.

 22. Mark Your Suitcase So You Don’t Play “Guess the Bag” at Baggage Claim